-Co-requisite courses for Science Extension Year 12 are one of, or a combination (up to 7 units of study) of, Biology, Chemistry, Earth and Environmental Science, Investigating Science or Physics in Year 12.

-Recommendation: Students who achieve a rank in the top 10% of a specific subject cohort will be invited to join this class either at the end of Term 3 or the beginning of Term 4 (after Year 11 results have been finalised).

-The Science Extension Stage 6 Syllabus focuses on the nature, development and processes of science.
+SCIENCE EXTENSION Unit Value ATAR Category Board Developed Course 1 А Prerequisites: Prerequisite courses for entry into Science Extension Year 12 are one of, or a combination (up to 6 units of study) of, Biology, Chemistry, Earth and Environmental Science, n (up to 7 uni n and Environ ts of study) mental Cost: NIL Recommendation: Students who achieve a rank in the top 10% of a specific subject cohort will be invited to join this class either at the end of Term 3 or the beginning of Term 4 (after Year 11 results have been finalised).
+Course Description: The Science Extension Stage 6 Syllabus focuses on the nature, development and processes of science.
 The course requires students to engage with complex concepts and theories and to critically evaluate new ideas, discoveries and contemporary scientific research.
 Students are challenged to examine a scientific research question influenced by their study of one or more of the scientific disciplines.
 In doing this, students extend their knowledge of the discipline(s), conduct further analysis and authentic scientific investigations, and uniquely for this course, produce a detailed scientific research report that reflects the standards generally required for publication in a scientific journal.
 Students interrogate and refine their ideas of and about science through analysing historic and cultural observations and significant scientific research within the relevant ethical frameworks and philosophical arguments of the time.
 Through designing and conducting their own scientific research, initially using small datasets, students deepen and build upon their understanding of analysing and interpreting data.
 They are provided with opportunities to refine and extend their skills of Working Scientifically by applying these interrelated processes to contemporary authentic scientific research reflecting the skills used by practising research scientists.
-Students gather, examine, model and critically assess evidence that is informed by analysis of primary and secondary-sourced data and examining this data in relation to relevant publicly available data sets.
-Science Extension is designed for students with an interest in scientific research.
+Students gather, examine, model and critically assess evidence that is informed by analysis of primary and secondary-sou relevant publicly available data sets.
+Science Exten scientific research.
+The course lays a foundation fo sion is designed for students with an inter est in scientific research.
 The course lays a foundation for students planning to pursue further study in Science, Technology, Engineering or Mathematics (STEM) based courses offered at the tertiary level, and to engage in new and emerging industries.

 - Foundations of Scientific Theory

+- The Data, Evidence and Decisions

 - The Scientific Research Proposal

-- The Data, Evidence and Decisions

 - The Scientific Research Report